-Here’s a quick list of fruits that start with “A” that can help you expand your knowledge about fruit in different regions around the world!
+Here’s an epic list of fruits that start with “A” that can help you expand your knowledge about fruit in different regions around the world!

 How many fruits do you know and eat frequently?

-The truth is there are a lot of fruits out there but we often get exposed to a selected few which we then stick to.
+The truth is there are a lot of fruits out there, but we often get exposed to only a select few, which we then stick to.

 Find out how many you know out of all the ones we included in this list.

 From the Amazon Tree Grape to the Aubergine (yep, it’s a fruit!) and the Ambrosia Melon, you’ll be amazed and aghast and awestruck at this incredible list of fruits that start with “A”!